-- Because of the complex nature of the insecticide product that was evaluated, the Board concluded that the Newton and Breslin study was not relevant when considering the asthmatic or allergic respiratory response for pyrethrins/pyrethroids as a class.
-The Newton and Breslin study was relevant when considering the asthmatic or allergic respiratory response only for the specific insecticide product that was tested. - Considering the substantial limitations of the study, the Board concluded that the study was of limited utility.
-The Board recommended that the Agency be cautious in its use of these data, limiting it to a qualitative contribution to the overall weight of evidence.
+• Because of the use of a complex mixture represented by an insecticide product rather than a specific chemical in this study, the Board concluded that the Newton and Breslin study was not relevant when considering the asthmatic or allergic respiratory response for pyrethrins/pyrethroids as a class.
+The Newton and Breslin study was relevant when considering the asthmatic or allergic respiratory response only for the specific insecticide product that was tested.

+• Considering the substantial limitations of the study, the Board concluded that the study was of limited utility.
+The Board recommended that the Agency be cautious in its use of these data, limiting it to a qualitative contribution to the overall weight of evidence analysis.